 Is Kathmandu safe for travel?

-Yes, Kathmandu is safe for travel.
+Yes, Kathmandu is safe to travel in.
 Crime and violence are generally rare in Kathmandu.
-Tourists don’t face any unsafe activities in Kathmandu, as Nepalese people consider visitors to be gods.
+Tourists don't face any unsafe activities in Kathmandu, as Nepalese people consider visitors to be gods.
 However, Kathmandu, a prominent city in Nepal, is crowded and may not be suitable for tourists who prefer less congested areas.

 Is it safe for solo females to travel to Kathmandu?

-Yes, it is safe for solo female travellers to travel in Kathmandu—not only in Kathmandu, but the country of Nepal is safe for solo female travellers.
-We have provided service to many solo female visitors, and thankfully, they are all satisfied with our service.
+Yes, it is safe for solo female travelers to travel in Kathmandu and throughout Nepal.
+We have provided service to many solo female visitors, and thankfully, they are all satisfied.

 Do we need to pay the entrance fee during the Kathmandu tour and travel?

-Yes, you must pay the entrance fee while travelling to Kathmandu’s world heritage site.
-The entrance fees are free for children, but the rest of the travellers must pay for the sport themselves.
+Yes, you must pay the entrance fee when visiting Kathmandu's world heritage site.
+The entrance fees are free for children, but the rest of the travelers must pay for the sport themselves.

 How many days are required for a Kathmandu Tour?